dlhaines/kartograafr/README.md

 configuration is beyond the scope of this readme.
 The *runDocker.sh* script is a model for what OpenShift needs to be configured to supply.

+## Jupyter Notebook
+The files *arcgisUM.py* and *util.py* can be pulled into Jupyter Notebook and used to test, and perhaps use, the functionality.

 ------

 ###  Secure Information